-Two forms exist: gonadotropin-dependent (GDPP; due to premature activation of the hypothalamo-pituitary-gonadal axis) and gonadotropin-independent (GIPP; due to autonomous secretion of sex steroids).
+Two forms exist: gonadotropin-dependent precocious puberty (known as central precocious puberty [CPP]; due to premature activation of the hypothalamo-pituitary-gonadal axis) and gonadotropin-independent precocious puberty (GIPP; due to autonomous secretion of sex steroids).

-History should be directed dependent on whether puberty is consonant or disconsonant (i.e., whether the pattern of endocrine change is the same as in normal puberty or not).
+History should be directed dependent on whether puberty is consonant or disconsonant (i.e., whether the pattern of body changes are consistent with normal puberty or not).

-Treatment of GDPP is usually straightforward with gonadotropin-releasing hormone agonists.
+Treatment of CPP is usually straightforward with gonadotropin-releasing hormone agonists.

-GIPP is more difficult to treat; may require ketoconazole, or aromatase inhibitors and antiandrogens.
+GIPP is more difficult to treat, and may require medications to block production or action of sex steroids.

 Treatment should be stopped once an acceptable age of puberty is reached.